Facebook

 Rolling elements

 The rolling elements transferring the loads between the inner and outer rings are typically made from the same steel as the rings.
 So in the case of 52100 standard bearings use 52100 balls and cages and shields.
-Stainless steel 440C rings would use 440C balls, cages and shields.
-In the case of Cronoduir 30 to the contrary it is common for the use of ceramic rolling elements.
-In the case of super precision bearings used in high speed spindles and other demanding applications the Hybrid model using Cronoduir or 52100 chromium rings along with ceramic balls increases speed and life.
+Stainless steel 440C rings would use 440C balls, cages, and shields.
+In the case of Cronoduir 30 to the contrary, it is common for the use of ceramic rolling elements.
+In the case of super precision bearings used in high-speed spindles and other demanding applications, the Hybrid model using Cronoduir or 52100 chromium rings along with ceramic balls increases speed and life.

 Cages

-For example stamped metal cages are very light weight and are good in high temperatures.
+For example, stamped metal cages are very lightweight and are good in high temperatures.

-Machined metal cages are manufactured from steel, or brass and are good in high speeds, high temperatures, high accelerations and vibrations.
+Machined metal cages are manufactured from steel, or brass and are good in high speeds, high temperatures, high accelerations, and vibrations.

 Polymer cages are usually PA66 or PA46 but other material variations are also used by different manufacturers.
 Polymer cages are almost frictionless and are consequently used in high speed applications.
-The use of polymer cages is beneficial in poor lubrication environments as they can continue operating as the material is self lubricating
+The use of polymer cages is beneficial in poor lubrication environments as they can continue operating as the material is self-lubricating.

 There are several cage materials and designs.
 When selecting you will consider the application’s requirements and finding a suitable design is paramount to success.

 Here are some examples of various materials and standard designs.
-There are many others including the two piece ribbon and one piece crown type.
+There are many others including the two-piece ribbon and one-piece crown type.

 Cages